ror-study-group/cucumber-blog/README.md

 	4 steps (1 failed, 2 skipped, 1 passed)
 	0m2.884s

 Holy shit!
 Our first step passed!

-Now we're onto the next step, which requires `show` view.
+There's something incredible in here though.
+Here's where you can start to see the power of these Acceptance tests:

+Remember our `post_steps.rb` Step Definitions?
+We explicitly stated we wanted to `visit new_post_path`.
+But we didn't say *anything* about `show_post_path`, and yet Cucumber knows we need it.

+It's because Capybara is actually pretending to be a user.
+It found our site in `Given()` and, in `When()`, plugged in some info and clicked Submit and found there was no `show` view.
+Let's create it now.

 *app/views/show.html.erb*